cameronneylon/barcelona-declaration-website/content/national_networks.md

 <hr class="small">
 {{< /rawhtml >}}

-As the Barcelona Declaration is being adopted by organisations around the world, some signatories have begun coordinating at the national level.
+As the Barcelona Declaration is being adopted by organizations around the world, some [signatories](/signatories) have begun coordinating at the national level.
 These national networks serve as spaces for shared learning, joint implementation, and local adaptation of the Declaration’s commitments.

 If you are part of a national network aligned with the Barcelona Declaration and would like to be listed here, feel free to email us at contact@barcelona-declaration.org.